Modernism + Film: The Human Scale

 Prior to the screening, Deborah Ryan, Associate Professor of Architecture and Urban Design at UNC Charlotte College of Arts + Architecture, will present opening remarks.

-An event reception with a cash-only bar and free light bites begins at 6 p.m. in the Bechtler lobby followed by the presentation and film screening at 7 p.m. in the Wells Fargo Auditorium.
+Due to a private event being held in the Bechtler lobby, the event reception with a cash-only bar and free light bites will begin at 6 p.m. in the lobby of the Wells Fargo auditorium at the Knight Theater (430 S. Tryon St., directly behind the Bechtler Museum.
+Please enter through the Knight Theater doors), followed by the presentation and film screening at 7 p.m. in the Wells Fargo Auditorium.

 Tickets are $10 for the public, $8 for museum members and $5 for students (Student tickets may be purchased at the door or by phone.
 Must present student ID to claim).
 Buy tickets online, tickets may also be purchased by phone at 704.353.9200 or at the admissions desk.

 Watch the trailer for The Human Scale below: